 2025

-Join us for the Slavic Film Festival in Downtown Los Angeles — a full-day celebration of film, culture, and community!
+Join us for the Second International Slavic Film Festival in Los Angeles — a full-day celebration of film, culture, and community, presented with the collaboration of DeepArtment and the City of West Hollywood.

 JUDGES